IBM/MAX-Image-Segmenter-Web-App/README.md

 If you receive errors about ports being in use, check to make sure nothing else is already using ports `5000` or `3000` which are needed by this app.
 To make sure the containers aren't already running, use the command `docker ps` to list all running containers.

+# Alternate Install Methods

-## Alternate Install Option: Build/Run MAX Model + Web App in One Step with Docker-Compose
+## Build/Run MAX Model + Web App in One Step with Docker-Compose

 First, download the configuriation file with the following command:
 ```